LT-Schmiddy/mm-ez-text-replacement-utils/docs/Custom Messages and Handles.md

 # Custom Messages and Handles {#custom_messages_and_handles}

 EZTR fully supports adding new messages with unique message IDs to Majora's Mask for use in your mods.
-For example, if you want to create a brand new NPC, you can use EZTR to define all of their dialog in a way that's fully compatible with standard dialog/message system in Majora's Mask.
+For example, if you want to create a brand-new NPC, you can use EZTR to define all of their dialog in a way that's fully compatible with the standard dialog/message system in Majora's Mask.

 The process is slightly different from regular text replacements, however.
-This page documents those differences, and the important details to keep in mind when adding new messages.
+This page documents those differences and the important details to keep in mind when adding new messages.

 ## Quickstart